funkensturm/ember-local-storage/README.md

 [![Build Status](https://api.travis-ci.org/funkensturm/ember-local-storage.svg?branch=master)](https://travis-ci.org/funkensturm/ember-local-storage)

 An addon for ember-cli that provides sessionStorage and localStorage object and array in your ember-cli app.
+It ships with an ember-data adapter that works almost the same as the new JSONAPIAdapter with some relationship sugar added.

 The idea was taken from Tom Dale's gist [Ember Array that writes every change to localStorage](https://gist.github.com/tomdale/11360257) and extended to objects.